broadinstitute/ip-superurop-t_gao/CHTC_guidebook.md

 ### a. transferring code or data files

 First, transfer any code or data files you’ll need to CHTC.
 Without code, you can’t run a job; without data, a job won’t have anything to run on!
+If transferring datasets, ensure that they are zipped to reduce the size so as not to overwhelm the CHTC server.

 #### i.
 GitHub for code files